What is the difference between a Care Home & Nursing Home?

 So let’s cut to the chase and define the difference between a Residential Care Home & a Nursing Home:

-Residential Care Home: Care is provided 24-hours a day by trained Care Assistants.
-Commonly residents are elderly and their need for care is because of degenerative health conditions associated with ageing e.g. reduced mobility.
+Residential Care Home: Care is provided 24 hours a day by trained Care Assistants.
+Commonly, residents are elderly, and their need for care is often due to degenerative health conditions associated with ageing, such as reduced mobility.

-Nursing Home: Care is provided 24-hours a day by Registered Nurses who are supported by Care Assistants.
-All residents require some element of nursing care such as administration of intravenous medication and or wound care; these are just a few possible reasons why 24-hour nursing care would be required.
+Nursing Home: Care is provided 24 hours a day by Registered Nurses who are supported by Care Assistants.
+All residents require some element of nursing care, such as the administration of intravenous medication and/or wound care; these are just a few possible reasons why 24-hour nursing care would be required.

-If an individual has been granted Funded Nursing Care (FNC), then they can only be admitted to a nursing home and not a residential care home, even if their care needs a relatively 'low' at the time.
+If an individual has been granted Funded Nursing Care (FNC), they can only be admitted to a nursing home, not a residential care home, even if their care needs are relatively low at the time.
 FNC is a contribution made by the NHS towards the nursing costs of an individuals care needs, this can only be paid to a nursing home with a Registered Nurse, find out more about FNC here.

-My Grandfather has dementia, does he need a nursing home or residential home?
+My Grandfather has dementia.
+Does he require a nursing home or a residential care facility?

 This is not a simple ‘yes’ or ‘no’ answer.
 It entirely depends on your Grandfather’s additional care needs.

-Many people with dementia present symptoms other than confusion, it is a good idea to consider the two questions below.
-Depending on whether you answer ‘yes’ or ‘no’ it impacts on whether your Grandad requires a Care Home or Nursing Home.
+Many people with dementia present symptoms other than confusion; it is a good idea to consider the two questions below.
+Depending on whether you answer ‘yes’ or ‘no’, it impacts whether your Grandad requires a Care Home or a Nursing Home.

 1. Is he prone to wander?